panubo/bash-container/README.md

   ;
 ```

-## Example Entrypoint Usage
+## Example Usage

 The functions are used within a Docker entrypoint script to simplify container initialization and abstract entrypoints.

 This example also uses a [Mountfile](https://github.com/voltgrid/voltgrid-pie/blob/master/docs/mountfile.md) and [Procfile](https://devcenter.heroku.com/articles/procfile#procfile-format).